 Following Promoted Child Care Practices

-English: % of caretakers following at least X out of Y promoted child care practices
+English: % of caregivers following at least X out of Y promoted child care practices

 French: % de soignants suivant au moins X des Y pratiques de soins infantiles promues

 Portuguese: % de cuidadores que seguem pelo menos X de Y das práticas de cuidados infantis promovidas

 Czech: % rodičů dodržujících alespoň X ze Y projektem doporučených praktik péče o dítě

 What is its purpose?

 This is a composite indicator summarising how many essential child care (including child feeding) practices caregivers follow.
 See examples below.